 Fishing, boating, and water activities

-Between oceans, lakes, and rivers, North Carolina is full of opportunities to get out on the water!
+Between oceans, lakes, and rivers, North Carolina is full of opportunities to get out on the water.
 Head out fishing at Falls Lake, where you might catch largemouth bass, catfish, crappie, perch, or several other types of fish.
-Lake Norman State Park has camping, and also has opportunities to catch many of the same types of fish!
+Lake Norman State Park has camping and opportunities to catch many of the same types of fish.
 You can also swim and boat on the lake for extra fun.

 Spend a day at one of North Carolina’s beautiful beaches where you can swim, build sand castles, or relax on the shore.
 Lake James State Park has a campground, a marina, and a sandy beach.
 Visit Carova Beach to try and get a glimpse of North Carolina’s famous wild ponies.
 Nags Head Beach is also a popular spot for vacationers.

-Finally, don’t miss North Carolina’s waterfalls!
+Finally, don’t miss North Carolina’s waterfalls.
 Whitewater Falls is actually a set of two waterfalls that flow over 400 feet apiece.
-Dry Falls are anything but!
-You can walk behind the impressive falls on a path and get some unique pictures of this waterfall.
+And despite the name, Dry Falls has a path so you can walk behind the impressive falls on a path and get some unique pictures.

 Wildlife viewing and photography

-North Carolina has a variety of wildlife throughout the state!
+North Carolina has a variety of wildlife throughout the state.
 Depending on where you travel, you might see black bears, red wolves, deer, or other animals.
-If you visit the Outer Banks, you can even see wild horses which roam the shores of Corolla and Shackleford Banks.
+If you visit the Outer Banks, you can even see the wild horses that roam the shores of Corolla and Shackleford Banks.

 The Alligator River National Wildlife Refuge is home to a variety of birds, black bears, and red wolves.
 The Cedar Island National Wildlife Refuge has lots of waterfowl, including many different kinds of ducks.